yleeyilin/tp/docs/UserGuide.md

 #### Sorting the address book : `sort`

-Sorts the address book by a target field in lexicographical order so that you can display all of your contacts neatly and locate them easily.
+Sort the address book by a target field in lexicographical order so that you can display all of your contacts neatly and locate them easily.

 Format: <br>
 `/sort ; field : [target-field]`